Sponsored by Reconstruction Agency

 Exercises at the old Hayama Shrine

-With each step towards the summit, the air becomes clearer and whenever you can catch a glimpse of the valley through the treetops, the view becomes more beautiful and you often pause simply to enjoy the mesmerizing scenery.
+With each step towards the summit, the air becomes clearer and whenever I can catch a glimpse of the valley through the treetops, the view becomes more beautiful and I often pause simply to enjoy the mesmerizing scenery.
 On the way through the forest, people can enjoy the autumn colors in all their beauty.
-It’s unbelievable how the season can color the leaves into the fall hues.
+It is unbelievable how the season can color the leaves into all these fall hues.
 There is also a surprise for mushroom lovers, the guide reveals.
 In these forests one can find the Matsutake mushroom, the most expensive mushroom in Japan.

-Arriving at the Hayama Shrine, the hiking group does some exercises.
+After arriving at the Hayama Shrine, our group does some exercises.
 First, arms and legs are warmed up and limbs are stretched.
-Countless little rocks cover the ground and the guide shows how to use them for a few little playful exercises.
-One should grab two stones, throw them in the air and catch them again with their hands crossed.
-It is fun and awakens the spirits and at the same time exercises your hand-eye coordination.
+Countless little rocks cover the ground and the guide shows us how to use them for a few little playful exercises.
+We should grab two stones, throw them in the air and catch them again with our hands crossed.
+It is fun and awakens my spirits and at the same time exercises my hand-eye coordination.

-On the way back, voice exercises are done.
-So everyone roars in a chorus “Ya-Ho!”
+On the way back, we also do voice exercises.
+So all of us roar in a chorus “Ya-Ho!”.
 And when a loud echo returns from the mountains, the guide is satisfied.
-You can also pass a special viewing platform, the “Yumi Katsura Lover’s Sanctuary”.
-On the platform there is a bell, and one has a fantastic view down to the city.
+We also pass a special viewing platform, the “Yumi Katsura Lover’s Sanctuary”.
+On the platform, there is a bell, and we have the most fantastic view of the city.

-This early in the morning, the clouds still hang low in the valley and from the platform you can see the bright sun rays of the new day breaking through the clouds.
+This early in the morning, clouds still hang low in the valley, and from the platform, I can see the bright sun rays of the new day breaking through the clouds.
 The breathtaking view is like a reward after the hardship of the ascent and motivates people to return and above all, to repeat the walking route.

 When you descend from the mountain, one has the feeling of being refreshed and having new strength.
 The group of Japanese goes up and down the same path every morning.
 Anyone who wishes to join the group is welcome.